 Rich guest data and personalization

-"Hoteliers cannot afford to give up though and must stay relevant.
+Hoteliers cannot afford to give up, though, and must stay relevant.

-Leveraging customer data and technology to initiate customized offerings and personalization could help to make them more relevant.
+Leveraging customer data and technology to initiate customized offerings and personalization could help make them more relevant.

-It's not about trying to upsell guests with add-ons, it's about providing a memorable experience that drives loyalty and customer satisfaction.
+It’s not about trying to upsell guests with add-ons; it’s about providing a memorable experience that drives loyalty and customer satisfaction.

-Examples include asking returning hotel guests if you'd like to book them an experience they liked last time, or reserving a particular spot, lounger etc they enjoyed last time.
+Examples include asking returning hotel guests if you’d like to book them an experience they liked last time, or reserving a particular spot, lounger, etc, they enjoyed last time.
 This is ultimately the holy grail of personalization and data.

 Dynamic pricing

 Dynamic pricing is also a trend becoming more common in restaurants.
-Here for example hospitality influencer Shwan Walchef discusses dynamic pricing with a tool called Juicer
+Here, for example, hospitality influencer Shwan Walchef discusses dynamic pricing with a tool called Juicer

 New loyalty marketplaces

-There are some new ideas coming to the loyalty world and I would bet on them becoming a trend in the coming years.
+There are some new ideas coming to the loyalty world, and I would bet on them becoming a trend in the coming years.

-One is decentralized loyalty like Blackbird.
-A company started by industry heavy weight Ben Leventhal, which he describes as:
+One is decentralized loyalty, like Blackbird.
+A company started by industry heavyweight Ben Leventhal, which he describes as:

-"Blackbird will be the first decentralized platform built especially for the hospitality industry, Unlike legacy rewards marketplaces which maroon and lock earned points, the Blackbird protocol will eventually allow users to take the points they earn anywhere they go on public blockchains."
+Blackbird will be the first decentralized platform built especially for the hospitality industry.
+Unlike legacy rewards marketplaces, which maroon and lock earned points, the Blackbird protocol will eventually allow users to take the points they earn anywhere they go on public blockchains.

 Sustainability